rbannist/AzureDiagnosticsMonitoringAnalytics_Intro301/README.md

 <br><br>

-## Exercise 6 - Explore App Insights and Security Center
+## Exercise 6 - Explore App Insights

 Application Insights offers application performance monitoring and user analytics.
 It monitors the code that you've written and applications that you've deployed on Azure, on-premises, or other clouds.
 By instrumenting your application with the Application Insights SDK you can get access to a range of data including response times of dependencies, exception traces, debugging snapshots, and execution profiles.
 It provides powerful tools for analysing this application telemetry while developing and operating your application.
 It deeply integrates with Visual Studio to enable you to get right to the problem line(s) of code so you can fix it, and offers usage analytics to analyse customer usage of your applications for product managers as well.